 The Organization recognizes rent expense on a straight-line basis over the term of the lease.
-The total amount of cash to be paid with respect to net rent is amortized on a straight-line basis over the term of the lease.
 To the extent that the Organization has received a free rent period, the benefit of the free rent period is included in accounts payable and accrued liabilities and is reflected as a reduction in the rent otherwise paid in subsequent periods.